-This amazing film follows Capt Mark Martin as he attempts to catch a mako shark on a fly rod off the San Diego coast.
+This amazing film follows Capt Mark Martin as he attempts to catch a Mako Shark on a fly rod off the San Diego coast and includes some of the most spectacular fly fishing footage you're ever likely to see.
 At the same time we get an insight into how attitudes are changing in the world of shark fishing: where once sharks were killed, now catch and release is gaining ground.

 Bluefin Tuna on the Fly